 How to Find MLS Home Listings and Perform Searches

-MLS is an acronym that stands for multiple listing service (MLS) is a complete database of agent- and broker-listed homes specifically used by real estate agents and brokers.
-Every home for sale that's listed by a real estate agent will be entered in MLS unless it's specifically exempted.
-Only real estate agents and other professional affiliates can access MLS but that doesn't mean a home buyer or seller can't get similar information elsewhere.
+A multiple listing service (MLS) is a complete database of agent- and broker-listed homes specifically used by real estate agents and brokers.
+Every home for sale that's listed by a real estate agent will be entered in the MLS unless it's specifically exempted.
+Only real estate agents and other professional affiliates can access the MLS, but that doesn't mean a home buyer or seller can't get similar information elsewhere.
 Popular sites such as Zillow, Trulia and Homes.com are open to the public and may include many of the same listings.

-MLS information used to be available in print format back in the 1970s.
+MLS information was available in print format as early as the 1970s.
 Books were published monthly and updates were issued weekly.
-It was all quite heavy and cumbersome to haul around.
-Fortunately, all that information is available online today via a private website.
+However, they were heavy and cumbersome to carry.
+Fortunately, the information is currently available online via a private website.

-MLS is a sharing of comprehensive home information among real estate professionals.
+The MLS is an online database of shared comprehensive home information among real estate professionals.
 Listings brokers enter the data about a home that's for sale and they offer to share the commission with a broker who brings in a buyer.

-It's online software that contains all the specifics about a home including the address, age, square footage, number of bedrooms, number of baths, upgrades, and school districts.
-It includes what types of financing the seller will consider and more.
-There are generally at least one to a dozen photographs of the home a link to a virtual tour if one exists.
+It contains all of the specifics about a home, including the address, age, square footage, number of bedrooms, number of baths, upgrades, and school districts.
+It also includes other helpful information, such as the seller's preferred type of financing.
+Included are at least one to a dozen photographs of the home a link to a virtual tour, if available.

-Homebuyers often make the mistake of believing they can access this information through online feeds to other services but the data the public can receive is usually limited in scope.
-It can be outdated and it's often inaccurate.
+Homebuyers often make the mistake of believing they can access this information through online feeds to other services, but the data available to the public is usually limited and can be outdated or inaccurate.

-There is no separate category for "for sale by owner" (FSBO) listings but the MLS can include listings from sellers who are unrepresented.
-FSBOs circumvent some MLS restrictions by paying a flat fee to a discount real estate broker to enter the information but the seller is not really represented.
+There are no separate listings for "for sale by owner" (FSBO), but the MLS can include listings from sellers who are unrepresented.
+FSBOs can circumvent some MLS restrictions by paying a flat fee to a discount real estate broker to enter the information, however, the seller is not represented.

 Instructions to present all offers directly to the seller are often frowned upon or prohibited by MLS authorities.

 Sometimes the selling commission is less than the fee that agents are offered by traditional brokers.
-This doesn't motivate agents to show these listings even though they can't legally refuse to do so.
+Agents are therefore less motivated to show these listings, although they cannot legally refuse.

-The trend is leaning toward local MLS companies joining or merging with other local MLS companies to create regional services.
-MLS can be privately owned and operated or it can be an affiliate of a local board of Realtors, among other forms of ownership.
-Most are subject to regulations set out by the National Association of Realtors.
+Local MLS companies are joining or merging with other local MLS companies to create regional services.
+Among other forms of ownership, the MLS can be privately owned and operated or it can be an affiliate of a local board of realtors.
+Most are subject to regulations set out by the National Association of Realtors (NAR).

-Many MLS offerings were owned by boards of Realtors back in the 1980s but conflicts of interest and lawsuits caused many association groups to form separate entities for MLS.
+Many MLS offerings were owned by boards of realtors in the 1980s, but conflicts of interest and lawsuits caused many association groups to form separate MLS entities.

-Many websites publicly offer to provide homebuyers with a list of available homes on the market but few provide the comprehensive data found in the MLS.
-You have to ask your real estate agent to set you up on a private home search to get that information.
+Many websites offer to provide homebuyers with a list of available homes on the market, but few provide the comprehensive data found in the MLS.
+To get that information, your real estate agent can set you up on a private home search.

-There are many types of reports a buyer can receive so ask your agent for the most comprehensive report.
-The name can vary by locale.
-An agent can enter your name, e-mail, and home search preferences into a search engine on MLS that will send you automatic e-mails of new listings.
-This way you'll receive up-to-the-minute information that you can't really get anywhere else.
+There are many types of reports a buyer can receive, so ask your agent for the most comprehensive report.
+Also, the name can vary by locale.
+An agent can enter your name, e-mail, and home search preferences into a search engine on the MLS that will send you automatic e-mails of new listings that are not available elsewhere.

-You can ask your agent to customize a search for you that will automatically send you updated listings if you're beginning a home search.
-Not all agents will set up a search for you based on anything other active listings, however, so you'll have to specifically ask if you want to receive price reductions, pending sales, or sold sales data.
+If you're beginning a home search, ask your agent to customize a search that will automatically send you updated listings based on your criteria.
+Note that not all agents will set up a search for you other than active listings.
+Therefore, you'll have to specify any additional required information such as price reductions, pending sales, or sold sales data.

 You can further refine your search within these parameters to any number of criterion, including price ranges from low to high, the number of bedrooms and baths, garages, pools and spas, and square footage.

-Your requirements can be even more clearly defined depending on your priorities.
-However, if you narrow your scope too much, you could miss out on opportunities as the number of exceptions begins to climb.
-It's usually wise to keep the list somewhat general, especially in those cases when a data field might not contain information due to human error.
+Your requirements can be even more clearly defined, depending on your priorities.
+However, if you narrow your scope too much, you could miss out on opportunities.
+Therefore, it's usually wise to keep the list somewhat general, especially in those cases when a data field might not contain information due to human error.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.